Credit where credit is due: redesigning City National Bank’s online credit card accounts.

 First Round of User Testing

-TL;DR – Version A ultimately tested better, but key areas were updated and parts of Version B were added.
+Version A ultimately tested better, with specific updates and parts of Version B added.

 The Merge

-With clear direction in hand, we rapidly iterated, sometimes overlapping to beneficial effect.
+With direction in hand, we rapidly iterated, sometimes overlapping to beneficial effect.

 My designers wrote some solid copy; I crafted some razor-sharp designs; our PM ran interim user tests; our A11y SME coordinated with engineering; all the while, I connected with squads far and wide to collect and audit existing content.